Karamvir-Bains/snake-client/README.md

 ## How To Play
 - Use your `WASD` keys to change your snakes direction.
-- Use can send quick messages by pressing keys `1, 2, 3, 4`.
+- Send quick messages by pressing keys `1, 2, 3, 4`.
 - Gain points by eating the red dots.
 - Colliding into walls, players, or yourself, results in a game over.